Data-Sci-2025/Steam-Reviews-Analysis/data_processing/0-data-exploration.md

     [1] 732317

 I only plan to look at english reviews, but it took some work to transform both columns into something sum-able.
-Take note that, at this time, some of the english reviews rows are NA because steam did not list a difference between “total” and “english”, I get the feeling this happens when there aren’t many reviews total (since it mostly appears with the less well-reviewed games).

-I’ll have to import the datasets myself, get a count of how many rows are noted to be in English, and come back here to update the dataframes for later.

 ## Getting the Data read in

 So this is where I’ve been noodling around trying to get all my data read in.
-It’s still very much a work in progress, but here’s the scraps of what I’ve been putting together and working on here and there.
+It’s still very much a work in progress, but here’s the parts of what I’ve been putting together and working on here and there.

+There are still some scratch-y notes in here because my reading in of the steam ID number is still not working properly, but I’ll clean that up later once it’s all in working condition.

 ``` r
 filenames <- list.files("../data", pattern="*.csv", full.names=TRUE)